-Yes, you can apply for a loan before you find a property.
-The pre-approval process covers all aspects of the approval process except for property information.
-During your application, you’ll give information about your income, employment, assets and liabilities, which will all be verified by your lender, including an examination of your credit history.
-If approved, you’ll receive a pre-approval letter subject to finding a property.
-You can use the letter to show home sellers that you qualify for a certain mortgage amount, which may help in your negotiations to buy a house.
+Absolutely, you can submit a loan application before finding a property.
+The Pre-Approval process encompasses all of the aspects of the approval procedure, except for the property details.
+You will need to provide proof of your income, employment, assets, and debts, which your lender will verify, including a review of your credit history.
+Upon approval, you’ll receive a Pre-Approval letter, conditional on finding a property.
+You may use the letter to demonstrate to home sellers that you meet the criteria for a certain mortgage amount, which could aid in your negotiations to purchase a house.

 A seller’s concession is an agreement whereby the seller pays (from the proceeds of the sale) some or even all of the buyers Closing Costs and/or Pre-Paid Items to purchase the home.
 This allows a buyer to purchase with less out-of-pocket expense.

-Pre-qualification is the process where the lender will review your credit report and use your verbal information to determine if you will qualify for a home loan.
+The process of Pre-Qualification involves the lender reviewing your credit report and assessing your verbal information to determine if you meet the qualifications for a home loan.
 No financial documentation is verified at this stage.
 It tells the seller you should be able to qualify for the loan amount.